September 28, 2025 | Bryan Berk

 Here's the next big shift.

-Even if you optimize your biology, most developers still operate wrong when it comes to the craft itself.
+Most developers still operate wrong when it comes to the craft itself.

 They sit down.